-At June 30, 2023, the District did not report a liability for its proportionate share of the net pension liability because the Commonwealth of Kentucky provides the pension support directly to KTRS on behalf of the District.
+At June 30, 2024, the District did not report a liability for its proportionate share of the net pension liability because the Commonwealth of Kentucky provides the pension support directly to KTRS on behalf of the District.
 The amount recognized by the District as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the District were as follows:

-District's proportionate share of the net Pension liability

-Commonwealth's proportionate share of the Net Pension liability associated with the District
+District's proportionate share of the net pension liability \$ - Commonwealth's proportionate share of the Net pension liability associated with the District 4 6,876,555

-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.
-An expected total pension liability as of June 30, 2022 was determined using standard roll-forward techniques.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2022.
+An expected total pension liability as of June 30, 2023 was determined using standard roll-forward techniques.
 The District's proportion of the net pension liability was based on the actual liability of the employees and former employees relative to the total liability of the Commonwealth as determined by the actuary.
-At June 30, 2022, the District's proportion was 0.2584%.
+At June 30, 2023, the District's proportion was 0.2751%.

-For the year ended June 30, 2023, the District recognized pension expense of \$1,596,750 and revenue of \$1,596,750 for support provided by the State.
+For the year ended June 30, 2024, the District recognized pension expense of \$6,226,378 and revenue of \$6,226,378 for support provided by the State.

-Actuarial Methods and Assumptions: The total pension liability was determined by applying procedures to the actuarial valuation as of June 30, 2021.
-The financial reporting actuarial valuation as of June 30, 2022, used the following actuarial methods and assumptions:
+Actuarial Methods and Assumptions.
+The total pension liability was determined by applying procedures to the actuarial valuation as of June 30, 2022.
+The financial reporting actuarial valuation as of June 30, 2023, used the following actuarial methods and assumptions:

-Valuation Date June 30, 2021 Measurement Date June 30, 2022 Actuarial Cost Method Entry Age
+Valuation Date June 30, 2022

+Measurement Date June 30, 2023

+Actuarial Cost Method Entry Age Normal
-Amortization Method Level percentage of payroll, closed

-Remaining Amortization Period 21.9 years

-Asset Valuation Method 5-year smoothed market value

-Single Equivalent Interest Rate 7.10% Municipal Bond Index Rate 3.37% Inflation 2.5%
+Single Equivalent Interest Rate 7.10%

+Municipal Bond Index Rate 3.66%

+Inflation 2.5%

 Salary Increase 3.0-7.5%, including inflation

-Investment Rate of Return 7.1%, net of pension plan investment expense, including
+Investment Rate of Return 7.1%, net of pension plan investment expense, including inflation

 Post-retirement Benefit Increases 1.50% annually

-Mortality rates were based on the Pub2010 (Teachers Benefit-Weighted) Mortality Table projected generationally with MP-2020 with various set-forwards, set-backs and adjustments for each of the groups; service retirees, contingent annuitants, disabled retirees and active members.
-The actuarial assumptions used were based on the results of an actuarial experience study for the five-year period ending June 30, 2020 adopted by the Board on September 20, 2021.
-The assumed long-term investment rate of return was changed from 7.5% to 7.1% and the price inflation assumption was lowered from 3% to 2.5%.
+Mortality rates were based on the Pub-2010 (Teachers Benefit-Weighted) Mortality Table projected generationally with MP-2020 with various set-forwards, set-backs and adjustments for each of the groups; service retirees, contingent annuitants, disabled retirees and active members.

+The actuarial assumptions used were based on the results of an actuarial experience study for the 5-year period ending June 30, 2020, adopted by the board on September 20, 2021.
 The Municipal Bond Index Rate used for this purpose is the June average of the Bond Buyer General Obligation 20-year Municipal Bond Index.